-Introduction In this article, I’m going to explain how the Hibernate Session doWork and doReturningWork methods work, and when you should use them.
+Introduction In this article, I’m going to explain how the Hibernate TupleTransformer works and how to use it to replace the deprecated ResultTransformer.